What Is the Difference Between a Food Chain and a Food Web?

 Types And Composition

-Their makeup provides yet another difference between a food chain and a food web.
-There is just one primary chain, or one unit, in the food chain.
+Their makeup provides another difference between a food chain and a food web.
+The food chain has just one primary chain or one unit.

 Primary producers are where it begins, and the top producer is where it concludes.